 It is a primary aim of our school that every member of the school community feels valued and respected, and that each person is treated fairly and well.
 We are a caring community, whose values are built on mutual trust and respect for all.
-The school behaviour policy is therefore designed to support the way in which all members of the school can live and work together in a supportive way.
-It aims to promote an environment where everyone feels happy, safe and secure.
+We are a Church School which promotes Values Education and as such we teach our children Christian Values and how they can support and influence of our daily lives.
+The school behaviour policy is therefore designed to enhance the way in which all members of the school can live and work together in a supportive way.
+It aims to promote an environment where everyone feels happy, safe and secure and where values are used as a tool to manage disruptive or inappropriate behaviour.
+We encourage children to find solutions to conflicts and act as good role models for others.

-The school has a number of school rules, but the primary aim of the behaviour policy is not a system to enforce rules.
+The school has a number of expectations based around behaviour and how we conduct ourselves, but the primary aim of the behaviour policy is not a system to enforce rules.
 It is a means of promoting good relationships, so that people can work together with the common purpose of helping everyone to learn.
 This policy supports the school community in aiming to allow everyone to work together in an effective and considerate way.

-The school expects every member of the school community to behave in a considerate way towards others.
+We expect every member of the school community to behave in a considerate way towards others.

-We treat all children fairly and apply this behaviour policy in a consistent way.
+We treat all children, staff and parents/carers fairly and apply this behaviour policy in a consistent way.